Frequently Asked Questions

 Yes, we are a religiously-affiliated public charity.
 Contributions to the Foundation may be tax-deductible.
 Consult with your accountant or the IRS to determine your specific eligibility.

 Yes, the Foundation is a member of the National Association of United Methodist Foundations.
-The Foundation’s President and Executive Director, David Bell, currently serves as the President of this national association.
+The Foundation’s President and Executive Director, Rev. Dr. David S. Bell, is the immediate past president of this national association

 The Foundation is governed by a volunteer board of directors.
 The individuals serving on the Board are all passionate about the ministry and mission of the Church.
 They set the governance policies of the Foundation and oversee its mission and vision.

 No, we serve churches and ministry organizations which share common bonds, convictions, or heritage with the Wesleyan movement.
-In fact, the Foundation historically has served a broader market than exclusively United Methodist.
+In fact, the Foundation historically has served a broader market than exclusively United Methodists.